Game 36 (WHI-KTZ) 10-16-298

 for not only the Vexillium Cup, which is to begin soon, but also for

 this pre-Cup test, the Tom Koh Trophy, which is a matter of pride.
-And,

 of course, these two teams have been drawn in the same Vex Cup group,